 Washington Mentorship students work with program staff over the summer on their course selection and registration, preparing for the semester, and internship search readiness skills and documents.

 Practicum/Internship Placement Advising

 Over the summer, Amy Morrill Bijeau provides online advising sessions regarding the search process.
 Topics covered in these sessions include resume and cover letter tips, self-assessment, application strategies and follow-up, and interview tips.
-Amy and Elizabeth are both available by email and phone as well for questions.
+Amy and Donelle are both available by email and phone as well for questions.